Menu

 Our Clinic

-Our clinic is open six days a week with office times in both morning, afternoon, and evening to suit your busy schedule.
+Our clinic is open five days a week with office times in both morning, afternoon, and evening to suit your busy schedule.
 Please see below for our specialties.

-We offer holistic health and training at a price you can afford.
-Experience quality expertise geared to you and your personalized program, including fitness recommendations and training, and skilled exercise and food plans.
-No matter what your shape and size, we treat the various interrelated social, mental, physical, and spiritual causes of imbalance to restore health and joy.
+We offer holistic health from the perspective of functional medicine.
+Experience quality expertise geared to you and your program, including holistic counsel, fitness recommendations, and skilled and food and supplement plans that complement the use of medication when necessary.
+No matter what your abilities, education, shape and size, we treat the various interrelated social, mental, physical, and spiritual causes of imbalance to restore health and joy.

 Read more . . .